Ecuador- Pimampiro

 Commodity

-Conservation and protection of existing ecosystems through forest and páramo conservation;
+Conservation and protection of existing ecosystems through forest and páramo conservation

-Best Management Practices , through land use management contracts.
+Best Management Practices, through land use management contracts.

 Payment mechanism

 Participant landowners agree to protect native vegetation from deforestation and land conversion.
-The agreement stipulates which areas are covered, establishes a land management plan and determines payments in accordance with current land use.
-(Echavarría et al., 2004) To receive payment, each member of the Nueva América Association must sign an agreement with the municipality of Pimampiro.
+The agreement stipulates which areas are covered, establishes a land management plan and determines payments in accordance with current land use (Echavarría et al., 2004).
+To receive payment, each member of the Nueva América Association must sign an agreement with the municipality of Pimampiro.
 Payments are made through the local offices of the Banco de Fomento.

 Determining the payment level: The levels of payment were not based on any economic valuation of the cost to the landowners of providing the services or the benefit to the users (their willingness or ability to pay for the improved service).
 The initial calculation was solely based on how much land could be included in the scheme and how much money would be required (Ordóñez and Puglla, 2004).

-Although the formula is relatively easy to apply, it received critics when it was applied in Costa Rica as it is strongly based on the perception (unproven by hydrological studies) that forest increase water quantity; and the methodological incongruity of adding two values calculated by different methods.
+Although the formula is relatively easy to apply, it received critics when it was applied in Costa Rica as it is strongly based on the perception (unproven by hydrological studies) that forest increases water quantity; and the methodological incongruity of adding two values calculated by different methods.

 Terms of payment